 The more comprehensive your short sale package is, the better.
-Gather up and photocopy all the information you've gathered and submit it to the lender.
+Gather up and photocopy all the information you've gathered and submitted it to the lender.

 The meat of your short sale presentation should back up the statements made in the hardship letter.
-Prepare a thorough and detailed set of documents and financial data to support the claim that a short sale is a good solution for the lender: bank statements, proof of income or lack thereof, proof of the value of any assets, credit card or other loan statements, tax returns, proof of a death in the family or illness—anything and everything that will substantiate the information outlined in the letter.
+Prepare a thorough and detailed set of documents and financial data to support the claim that a short sale is a good solution for the lender.
+You can use bank statements, proof of income (or lack thereof), proof of the value of any assets, credit card or other loan statements and tax returns.
+Additional examples include proof of a death in the family or illness.
+Be sure to use anything and everything that will substantiate the information outlined in the letter.

 The CMA, BPO, or appraisal should indicate that the home isn't going to sell for as much as or more than the short sale offer in the current market.